Raamyy/Flappy-bird-1/README.md

 # Flappy-bird
-Flappy bird game using p5 library
+Flappy bird game using p5.js and p5.play libraries which you control the bird using your **voice** !